 All semesters of the first and second year are partitioned into two 9-week Blocks, with the exception of ten (10) weeks for Block 4 and eleven (11) weeks for Block 8.
 Within the first two Blocks, students are introduced to the biomedical foundational concepts of Anatomy, Biochemistry/Cell Biology, Microbiology/Immunology, Pathology, Pharmacology, and Physiology.
-Anatomy continues throughout the first year, integrating wherever possible with the systems approach of the remaining three semesters of the first two years.
+Anatomy is taught throughout the first year, in Blocks 1-4, as a component of an integrated systems approach.

 In Blocks 3 through 8, the CUSOM curriculum follows an organ-system approach to medical education.
-Faculty utilize instructional materials which go beyond the basic biomedical principles mastered during the first semester.
+Faculty incorporate instructional materials which go beyond the basic biomedical principles mastered during the first semester.
 Biomedical faculty, primary care physicians, and sub-specialty physicians collaborate to deliver integrated content relating to the particular organ system.

 The Clinical Skills and Osteopathic Manipulative Medicine courses address content that will allow CUSOM students to learn, integrate, and apply the basic philosophy, principles, and practice of osteopathic medicine.
-Hands-on diagnosis and treatment is the foundation of osteopathic whole-person healthcare.
+Hands-on diagnosis and treatment are the foundation of osteopathic whole-person healthcare.
 Lectures and labs incorporate state-of-the-art instruction.
 Additionally, Simulation and Standardized Patient experiences allow students to enhance their clinical skills, such as physical exam techniques, interviewing, counseling, and medical reporting skills necessary to progress to the third and fourth years.

-The Foundations of Medical Practice (FMP) courses provide CUSOM students a broad overview of biostatistics, evidenced-based medicine, epidemiology, population health, research methodology, and experimental design.
-The students are exposed to the calculations and strategies required to appropriately locate, interpret, design, and complete a research/scholarly paper with clinically relevant knowledge related to competent medical practice.
+The Foundations of Medical Practice (FMP) courses provide CUSOM students a broad overview of biostatistics, epidemiology, population health, research methodology, and experimental design for practicing evidenced-based medicine.
+Students are exposed to the calculations and strategies required to appropriately locate, interpret, design, and complete a research/scholarly paper with clinically relevant knowledge related to competent medical practice.